Go back to Index of Recipes

 Serves 4 |

-cooking oil
+cooking oil (e.g. canola, olive oil)

-recipe with thanks from Karin Blixt |
+recipe from Karin Blixt with thanks |

-Fry in oil as much garlic and onion as you want together with the red lentils, and the carrots (chopped as fine as you like).
-Add the Tandoori powder or paste and stir in well.
-At this point you can also add any other Asian or Indian curry spices, as well as salt, pepper, chilli, etc. After about 5 minutes add the crushed tomatoes and some water.
-This is meant to be a think soup so don't add too much water as you can always make a soup thinner but it's not as easy to thicken it up...
-Peel about half a thumb of ginger and toss in the whole piece and a piece of cinnamon stick.
-Keep an eye on the cinnamon and ginger and take it away when you think there is enough cinnamon and ginger flavour.
-Let everything simmer together until the lentils are soft and the spice flavours are well mixed in. |
+After about 5 minutes add the crushed tomatoes and some water.
+This is meant to be a thick soup so don't add too much water — you can always make a soup thinner but it's not so easy to thicken it up...
+Peel the ginger, cut in 4 pieces and toss in.
+Add the piece of cinnamon stick or cinnamon powder.
+Keep an eye on the cinnamon stick and ginger and take it away when you think there is enough cinnamon and ginger flavour.
+Let everything simmer together until the lentils are soft and the spice flavours are well mixed in.
+You can also purée this soup if you like it smooth, but it is best as is... |

 Go back to Index of Recipes